-Natural gas bans deny homeowners and businesses the service they need, want and most commonly use to power their lives, heat their homes or run their operations.
-These energy bans dictate choices to consumers, and supporters of these efforts ignore science and leave out pertinent facts - mainly how expensive it will be for people to change all their appliances to electric-only because of a government order.
+Natural gas bans deny homeowners and businesses the service they need, want and most commonly use to power their lives, heat their homes and run their operations.
+These energy bans dictate choices to consumers, and supporters of these efforts ignore science and leave out pertinent facts - mainly how expensive it will be to force people to change all their appliances to electric-only.

 Arbitrarily limiting energy choice would increase prices and disproportionately affect consumers and households on fixed and low incomes.
-The U.S. Census Bureau estimates 18.4% of New Mexico's residents live at or below the poverty line, the third highest rate in the country.
-Additionally, almost 37,000 New Mexicans were unemployed as of December 2022.
+The U.S. Census Bureau estimates 12.1% of Pennsylvania's residents live at or below the poverty line.
+Additionally, more than 253,000 Pennsylvanians were unemployed as of December 2022.

 Banning natural gas hookups could lead to sticker shock on future energy bills.
 That's something no household with a stretched budget needs to face.
 According to the 2022 Personal Capital Wealth and Wellness Index, only 47% of Americans are in a position to cover a \$500 expense without worry.
-Additionally, a recent survey by the U.S. Energy Information Administration revealed 34 million U.S. households (27% of all U.S. households) reported difficulty paying energy bills, or kept their homes at an unsafe temperature because of energy cost concerns.
+Additionally, a recent survey by the U.S. Energy Information Administration revealed 34 million U.S. households (27% of all U.S. households)